anhhai680/knowledge-base-agent/memory-bank/systemPatterns.md

 - ✅ **Error Handling**: Comprehensive error handling and recovery mechanisms
 - ✅ **Performance**: Optimized chunking and retrieval strategies

-**Areas for Enhancement:**
+**Areas for Enhancement**:
-- 🔄 **Enhanced Code Retrieval**: TASK029 in progress to complete Phase 2
+- 🔄 **Enhanced Code Retrieval**: TASK029 at 70% completion with test failures that need fixing
 - 📋 **Integration Testing**: Phase 3 integration work pending
 - 📋 **Performance Validation**: Phase 4 testing and validation pending
 - 📋 **Performance Monitoring**: System observability and metrics implementation

 The architecture is now ready for the next phase of integration work and testing, with a solid foundation for implementing more sophisticated diagram generation capabilities and developer tool integrations.
+The enhanced code retrieval system needs focused work to fix test failures and complete Phase 2.2 before proceeding to Phase 3.